'Out of my body': Naomi Osaka wins in Tokyo Olympics debut

 Camila Giorgi of Italy eliminated Jennifer Brady, the American who was this year’s Australian Open finalist, 6-3, 6-2.

-Among the men advancing were fourth-seeded Alexander Zverev of Germany, seventh-seeded Hubert Hurkacz of Poland and 12th-seeded Karen Khachanov of ROC.
+Among the men advancing were fourth-seeded Alexander Zverev of Germany, seventh-seeded Hubert Hurkacz of Poland, 12th-seeded Karen Khachanov of ROC, and Max Purcell of Australia — who took Murray's spot in the draw and defeated Auger-Aliassime 6-4, 7-6 (2).

 Associated Press writer Syd Fryer contributed to this report.